sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

         * `ms-jpq/coq.artifacts`
             * no idea what this one does or why it's needed
 * The self proclaimed "fast as FUCK" completion engine
-* I can confirm it is fast as fuck
+* I can confirm it is very fast as fuck
     * much faster than the completion plugin used in my first tutorial
 * integrates in with neovim's built-in lsp
 * Provides snippet support